 • Be cautious of areas you can’t see.
 Don’t place your hands or any other part of your body under rocks, bushes, logs or tents without making a careful inspection first.

 • Wear protective clothing including a long-sleeved shirt and long pants that are snug at the wrists and ankles, heavy socks, and a hat.

 • Avoid wearing perfumes and scented lotions, hair sprays, shampoos, soaps or cosmetics.
 Also limit shiny objects such as jewelry and buckles.

 • Cover all exposed areas of your body with insect repellent and reapply frequently, especially if you’re working up a sweat.
 DEET is the strongest, most reliable repellent, but may not be safe for small children.
-A citronella product is an acceptable natural alternative.
+Be careful, DEET will breakdown waterproof-breathable membranes, so consider a lemon eucalyptus product or a citronella product as an acceptable natural alternative.
 Insect repellent can also be rubbed on your clothing and pack.

 • When camping, use a tent with a sewn-in floor and mosquito netting on doors and windows.

 • Keep your camping area clear of garbage and other rotting debris, especially food products.

 • Don’t walk around the campsite with bare feet.